Have you ever been spotted by a turkey?

 - Eliminates ultraviolet glow seen by birds, fish and animals

 Can Turkeys See Red Light?

-Yes, turkeys can see red light and they can see it well.
+Yes, male and female turkeys can see red light and they can see it well.
 If you are wondering whether or not you can use a red flash light without spooking them, we would recommend you don’t.